mattermost/mattermost-developer-documentation/site/content/extend/plugins/source-available-license.md

 Some plugins authored by Mattermost are licensed under the [Mattermost Source Available License](https://docs.mattermost.com/overview/faq.html#mattermost-source-available-license).
 This document outlines how to apply the license in various situations.

-## How do I apply the license to an enterprise-only plugin?
+## How do I apply the license to an Enterprise-only plugin?

 An Enterprise-only plugin is a plugin that requires a valid Mattermost Enterprise E20 license.
 It is not designed to be used with Team Edition or any other Enterprise license.